aws/aws-codeguru-cli/README.md

 ```
 After compiling, we can run CodeGuru with:
 ```
-aws-codeguru-cli --repository ./ --build target/classes --src src --output ./output open output/codeguru-report.html
+aws-codeguru-cli --root-dir ./ --build target/classes --src src --output ./output open output/codeguru-report.html
 ```
-where `--repository .` specifies that the *repository* that we want to analyze is the current directory `./`.
+where `--root-dir .` specifies that the root of the project that we want to analyze.
 The option `--build target/classses` states that the build artifacts are located under `./target/classes` and `--src` says that we only want to analyze source files that are
 located under `./src`.
 The option `--output ./output` specifies where CodeGuru should write its recommendations to.
 By default,
 CodeGuru produces a Json and Html report.